Diffusion Models with Double Guidance: Generate with aggregated datasets: Additional Experimental Details and Results

-We adopt COATI, a powerful variational autoencoder (VAE), to encode molecules into a latent space and decode latent vectors back into molecules \cite{Kaufman_2024_COATI}.
+In section \ref{sec_design_mole_from_0}, we adopt COATI, a powerful variational autoencoder (VAE), to encode molecules into a latent space and decode latent vectors back into molecules \cite{Kaufman_2024_COATI}.
 The diffusion models then operate within the latent space.
 To evaluate how well the generated molecules align with the target conditional distributions, we construct two reference sets.
-We first select 500 molecules from GEOM-DRUG whose properties $C_1$ are not only closest (in $\ell_2$ distance) to the target $C_1$, but also satisfy the requirements of Task 1.
-Similarly, we select 500 molecules from ZINC250k whose properties $C_2$ are closest to the target $C_2$ and fulfill the criteria of Task 2.
+We first select 500 molecules from GEOM-DRUG whose properties $C_1$ are not only closest to the target $C_1$ (in terms of $\ell_2$ distance), but also satisfy the requirements of Task 1.
+Similarly, we select 500 molecules from ZINC250k whose properties $C_2$ are closest to the target $C_2$ and satisfy the criteria of Task 2.
 We then compute the $W_2$ distance between the latent vectors of the generated molecules and those of the corresponding reference molecules.
 The results are shown in Figure \ref{fig_molecular_task_12}.

-We provide the detailed success rates for Task 1 and Task 2 (\ref{eq_molecular_task_12}) shown in Figure \ref{fig_molecular_task_12}, along with the corresponding guidance scales.
+We provide the detailed success rates for Task 1 and Task 2 (\ref{eq_molecular_task_12}) shown in Figure \ref{fig_molecular_task_12}, paired with the corresponding guidance scales.
 The results are summarized in Table \ref{tab_molecular_task_12}.
 It can be observed that, compared to DMIDG, DMDG achieves a higher task success rate with smaller guidance scales, which also is the key to its lower $W_2$ distance to the GEOM dataset.